Paige Powell

-Paige Powell (born 1950 or 1951) is an American photographer, curator, art consultant, and animal rights activist.
-Powell was the public affairs director of the Portland Zoo before she moved to New York City in 1980.
-Between 1982 and 1994, she worked at Interview magazine.
-She started out selling advertising and eventually became the associate publisher.
-As Andy Warhol's close friend and confidante, she became immersed in the 1980s New York City art scene.
-Since returning to her native Portland in 1994, she has split her time between working on art projects and supporting animal charities.
+Paige Powell (born 1950) is an American photographer, curator, art consultant, and animal rights activist.
+After serving as public affairs director of the Portland Zoo, she moved to New York City in 1980 and later worked at Interview magazine from 1981 to 1994, rising from advertising sales to associate publisher.
+Through her involvement with the Factory, she became a close friend of Pop artist Andy Warhol, immersing herself in New York City's downtown art scene and documenting it through photography.
+Since returning to her native Portland in 1994, Powell has focused on curatorial projects and animal welfare advocacy.

 Life and career

+Early life and career beginnings

 Powell was raised Southwest Portland, Oregon, the daughter of the founding partner of a successful insurance agency.
-Powell volunteered at Portland Zoo teaching chimpanzees sign language and playing with them as part of the chimpanzee enrichment program before she became the public affairs director at the zoo.
+Powell volunteered at Portland Zoo, teaching chimpanzees sign language and playing with them as part of the chimpanzee enrichment program, before she became the public affairs director at the zoo.
 She studied art in Greece before working at Blue Ribbon Sports.